tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Characterization of antibody repertoires in patients with HPV-related HNSCC undergoing definitive radiation with immunotherapy
  - HNSCC: head and neck squamous cell carcinoma
  - in patients with p16-positive HNSCC, see many antigens against which antibodies were formed during radiation therapy and ICI shared between patients
+# Characterization of nivolumab-associated skin reactions in patients with metastatic non-small cell lung cancer
+ - skin irAEs correlated with tumor responses in most responders and barely any non-responders
 # Characterization of Thyroid Disorders in Patients Receiving Immune Checkpoint Inhibition Therapy
  - thyroid disorders are a common irAE following ICI
 # Checkpoint-blocker-induced autoimmunity is associated with favorable outcome in metastatic melanoma and distinct T-cell expression profiles